k-svensson/Temperature-analysis/Project description.md

 ## Project background

-I have a weather station (Fine Offset WH2900), which uploads measurements continuously to Weather Underground (from now on, "WU").
+I have a Fine Offset WH2900 weather station, purchased in August 2019, which is more than accurate enough for my needs and it uploads measurements continuously to Weather Underground (from now on, "WU").

 WU has changed their data policy over time which makes it more difficult to actually get access to your own data.
 Since I had no intention to lose the data, I wanted to download it regularly to store on a local disk where **I** decide what to do with it.